 “The training has highlighted the dire need for people with disabilities, parents, carers, people working in the medical field and service providers to engage in discussion and positive action around addressing the sexualities of people with disabilities and encouraging affirmative solutions with these issues.
 This course is so exciting to be part of and the professionals who have been involved with the training have all respected us as professionals in our chosen careers as sex workers, for which I would like to thank them all.”

-Sex workers who would like to attend our next workshop in Sydney are encouraged to send us an email to go on our participant waiting list – via this link email@example.com.
+Sex workers who would like to attend our next workshop are encouraged to send us an email to go on our participant waiting list – via this link email@example.com.
 We will be able to notify you directly once the new date has been set.

 Brothel Owners and Managers: we can also arrange specific in-house training for your business and adapt workshops to meet your workers training needs in relation to Occupation Health and Safety (OH&S) practices to protect the health and safety of workers and clients on your premises.